jeffqchen/Saturn8DINMod/README.md

 # Sega Saturn 8-pin mini DIN Mod

+For better organized documentation, please refer to the [Project Wiki](./wiki/)

 <img src="./Pics/8dins.jpg" width="600px" />

 This is a mod design with a PCB and a 3D printed shroud, for replacing a broken 10-pin mini DIN AV port on a Sega Saturn with an 8-pin mini DIN port.
 It will output an RGBS video signal and stereo audio, conforming to the XRGB pinout.